mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ## Discover

-Look in a fresh way, notice new things, and gather insights.
+Look at a problem or opportunity in a fresh way, notice new things, and gather insights.

 ### Divergence & Convergence Cycle